thirdweb-dev/react/etc/react.api.md

 // @public
 export interface ThirdwebProviderProps<TSupportedChain extends SupportedChain = SupportedChain> {
-    chainRpc?: Partial<ChainRpc<TSupportedChain>>;
+    // Warning: (ae-incompatible-release-tags) The symbol "chainRpc" is marked as @public, but its signature references "ChainRpc" which is marked as @internal chainRpc?: Partial<ChainRpc<TSupportedChain>>;
     dAppMeta?: DAppMetaData;
     desiredChainId: TSupportedChain extends Chain ?
 TSupportedChain["id"] : TSupportedChain | undefined;
     sdkOptions?: SDKOptions;
     storageInterface?: IStorage;
     supportedChains?: TSupportedChain[];
-    walletConnectors?: WalletConnector[];
+    // Warning: (ae-incompatible-release-tags) The symbol "walletConnectors" is marked as @public, but its signature references "WalletConnector" which is marked as @internal walletConnectors?: WalletConnector[];
 }